zhaobe/react-native-dev/README.md

 ## Basic Syntax
 - Components can be made with certain parameters called ```props```.
 Which can allow one single component to be used in different places.
 - If using props with their own class, the inline-styling won't work if the prop is inside the component.
+But if the styling is in the component itself then it passes to main view component (e.g. in the Greetings component).
 - May add inline-styling if rendering within own component refer to ```class Blinks extends Component```.

 ## Small Fixes